muhammadazeemhaider/muhammadazeemhaider.github.io/index.md

 </div>

 <h2>Research Interest</h2>
 <p style="text-align: justify;">My research interests lie in the domain of computational linguistics and its impact on healthcare, particularly language disorders.
-I am interested in the process of language acquisition in children raised in multilingual environments and how this upbringing influences their linguistic development which is hindered or delayed at times.
-Additionally, I want to explore the syntactic degeneration in individuals caused by language disorders.</p>
+I am interested in the process of language acquisition in children raised in multilingual environments and how this upbringing influences their linguistic development, which is sometimes hindered or delayed.
+Additionally, I want to explore syntactic degeneration in individuals caused by language disorders.</p>

+<p style="text-align: justify;">Beyond these topics, I am fascinated by the evolving nature of online language, which at times feels completely different from natural languages.
+As communication increasingly relies on memes and online jokes, I seek to understand the cognitive processes and reasoning behind these new forms of expression, which can reflect an individual's manner of thinking and cognition.</p>

-<p style="text-align: justify;">Additionally, I am intrigued by the health and education economics aspects of development economics, particularly with regard to developing countries.
+<p style="text-align: justify;">I am also intrigued by the health and education economics aspects of development economics, particularly in relation to developing countries.
 I aim to explore how improvements in healthcare and education can directly impact a nation's economic performance.
 Coming from Pakistan, where both the health and education systems face significant challenges, I have observed firsthand how these deficiencies hinder economic progress.
-I am particularly interested in understanding how uplifting healthcare and education in developing countries can foster economic growth, reduce poverty, and contribute to human capital development.</p>
+I am particularly interested in understanding how improving healthcare and education in developing countries can foster economic growth, reduce poverty, and contribute to human capital development.</p>

-<p style="text-align: justify;">Beyond these topics, I am intrigued by the evolving nature of online language, which at times feels completely different from natural languages.
-As communication increasingly relies on memes and online jokes, I seek to understand the cognitive processes and reasoning behind these new forms of expression, which can reflect an individuals manner of thinking and cognition.</p>

 <h2>Publications</h2>